 Powerball and Mega Millions are the two multijurisdictional, rolling jackpot games played across the nation.
-Each game has its own add-on multiplier feature that allows players to increase their non-Grand Prizes-Power Play® and Megaplier®, respectively.
+Each game has its own add-on multiplier feature that allows players to increase their non-Grand Prizes- Power Play® and Megaplier®, respectively.
 Mega Millions also offers Just the Jackpot®, a feature that allows players to purchase wagers that are eligible for the Grand Prize only.
 Due to the design of each base game, both Powerball and Mega Millions have the ability to regularly generate jackpots in the hundreds of millions of dollars and can even climb to over \$1 billion, garnering national media attention and player interest while having a dramatic impact on sales.
 Both Mega Millions and Powerball game sales performance are highly dependent on jackpot levels.
-During FY 2020, neither game experienced a significant jackpot, resulting in combined total sales of \$445.7 million, a decline of \$304.5 million compared to FY 2019.
-As a result of COVID-19, both games saw a national decline in sales due to other participating states experiencing severely impacted sales levels which led to lower starting jackpots.
-In order to increase sales for the Powerball game, the Multi-State Lottery Association (MUSL) approved the addition of Mondays to the current Wednesdays/ Saturdays Powerball drawing schedule with implementation scheduled in late August 2021.
-The agency will continue to monitor an approved add-on feature, Double Play, that some of the Mega Millions and Powerball jurisdictions will be implementing, to gauge the cost/benefit of inclusion in the Texas portfolio.
+During FY 2021 in January, the Mega Millions jackpot reached \$1 billion during the same week the Powerball jackpot climbed to \$730 million.
+These extremely high jackpots resulted in the two games generating a combined \$708.8 million in sales and more than \$263 million in growth over FY 2020.
+In order to increase sales and create larger and faster growing jackpots for the Powerball game, the Multi-State Lottery Association (MUSL) approved the addition of Mondays to the Wednesdays/Saturdays Powerball drawing schedule and the first Monday drawing was held on August 23, 2021.
+The agency continues to monitor an approved add-on feature, Double Play, that some of the Mega Millions and Powerball jurisdictions have implemented, to gauge the cost/benefit of inclusion in the Texas portfolio.
+Lotto Texas